Whether or not it's cheaper to build or buy your house depends on your location and the size of your desired property.

 Perth

 In 2021, building was the cheapest option for every city apart from Perth.
-As of April 2023, building is the cheapest option in only 2 cities.
+But now building is only the cheapest option in 2 places.

 Now these figures are general estimates.
 They also don't take into account finishing costs for new construction.
 There could also be substantial variations depending on where you live and the availability of land packages and skilled labour.
 Some of this data may also go out of date very quickly, as the economic environment changes quickly.
 Experts are predicting that construction costs will begin reducing this year.
 But as a general guide, the table above shows that building and buying stack up very differently in different capital cities.